|Nutrition Facts (per serving)|

 - 2 tsp.
 Thai curry powder

-If using old rice, pour 1-2 tsp. coconut oil or other vegetable oil onto your fingers and then run fingers through the rice, separating any chunks back into grains.
+If using old rice, pour 1 to 2 tsp. coconut oil or other vegetable oil onto your fingers and then run fingers through the rice, separating any chunks back into grains.
 Set aside.

 In a cup, stir the soy sauce/fish sauce together with the curry powder.
 Set aside.

-Drizzle 1-2 Tbsp. oil in a wok/large frying pan over medium-high heat.
+Drizzle 1 to 2 tbsp. oil in a wok/large frying pan over medium-high heat.
 Add shallots, garlic, and chili, stir-frying until fragrant (1 minute).
-Also add shrimp at this point (if using).
-Whenever the wok/pan becomes dry, add a little stock (1/2 to 1 Tbsp. at a time to keep ingredients sizzling).
+Add shrimp at this point (if using).
+Whenever the wok/pan becomes dry, add a little stock (1/2 to 1 tbsp. at a time to keep ingredients sizzling).

 Push ingredients aside and crack egg into wok, stirring quickly to cook (like making scrambled eggs).